 From the exhilarating flight into Kathmandu to the FAM Tour and the International Travel Bloggers & Media Conference (ITBMC), my hosted trip to Nepal to attend the Himalayan Travel Mart 2018 was an experience to cherish.

-When I reached Kathmandu airport, I was welcomed by a bunch of the nicest young people – hotel management students who are part of the PATA Nepal Student Chapter.
+When I reached Kathmandu airport, I was welcomed by the nicest young hotel management students from the PATA Nepal Student Chapter.

 They gave me the traditional Nepali welcome by placing a silk scarf around my shoulders.
-As we chatted, we found we had something in common – our love of Comic-Con and Marvel movies.
+As we chatted, we found something in common – our love of Comic-Con and Marvel movies.

 Nepal is very much like India